 A pretty traditional tactic, consumers are trained to wait for discounts, especially around back to school.
 Gap’s well-worn approach of offering 40% off older merch is employed during back to school on newer merchandise as well.
 In fact, many retailers like Macy’s, JCPenney & Abercrombie stray from their normal markdown process and discount brand new clothing for the back to school buyer, then level prices back up post buying boom.
 Discounts are widely available in-store, online and via various social channels.

 Different from standard discounting, a loss leader strategy lures shoppers with an impossibly priced, top-selling or seasonally essential product.
 The promotional price is quite often 99 cents, $1 or the like.
-This year, Office Depot is advertising an attention getting 1-cent sale on notebooks, provided the customer spends a minimum of $5.00.
+In 2016, Office Depot advertised an attention getting 1-cent sale on notebooks, provided the customer spends a minimum of $5.00.
+In 2017, they’re offering 25 cent folders.
 It’s rare for a retailer to make any margin on items like these; they’re banking on the customer filling their basket with higher margin items to offset some of the loss.
-In the case of Office Depot, the item is private label, but often the retailer will look to brands to help support these types of promotional efforts.
+In the case of Office Depot, the items are private label, but often the retailer will look to brands to help support these types of promotional efforts.

 Stock Up & Save